How to Apply for SSDI in Oregon: Offices, Timelines, and Tips

 How to Apply for SSDI in Oregon: Offices, Timelines, and Tips?

-TL;DR: Oregon residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Oregon.
+Oregon residents can apply for SSDI online at ssa.gov, by phone at 1-800-772-1213, or at any SSA office in Oregon.
 Your claim is processed by the Oregon Disability Determination Services (DDS) in Salem.
 Average initial processing time is 4 to 6 months.
+Oregon's DDS is in Salem; Portland area offices handle the highest volume.

 How the Oregon DDS Processes Your Claim?

-What is the process for oregon appeals process?
+What is the appeals process for SSDI claims in Oregon?

 If your initial claim is denied in Oregon, you have 60 days to file a Request for Reconsideration.
 If reconsideration is denied, you can request a hearing before an Administrative Law Judge.
 Oregon ALJ hearing wait times vary by hearing office but typically range from 12 to 18 months.